 You may also want to rethink sharing your plans with those who have similar struggles but aren’t ready to take them on.
 Your commitment to change may make them feel called out and defensive and without meaning to they may slip into undermining your attempts.

-Be sure tell the people in your life who you know will support you, cheer you on and hold you accountable.
+Be sure tell the people in your life who you know will support you, cheer you on and hold you accountable and join a community for more support, guidance, and accountability.
 You can use all the encouragement you can get!
 When you’re struggling you can lean into them and count on them to reassure you and keep your spirits high!

 Stay motivated by practicing self-care regularly.